Construction Budget Overruns: Statistics, Causes, and How to Prevent Them

 Material cost escalation

-Steel, timber, copper, and concrete have experienced 40-80% price increases since 2020.
-Even fixed-price contracts have seen contractors seek relief.
+Steel, timber, copper, and concrete prices spiked sharply between 2020 and 2023, with some materials at multiples of pre-pandemic levels at their peaks.
+Even fixed-price contracts saw contractors seek relief.
 Escalation clauses and early procurement are now standard risk mitigation.

 Site condition surprises